adityareus/ev-market-analysis-using-python/README.md

 # ev-market-analysis-using-python

+ANALYSIS OF EV ADOPTION OVER THE YEARS
 ![image](https://github.com/user-attachments/assets/d0a6ef32-496f-420d-99d6-af0c760f554b)

-From the above bar chart, it’s clear that EV adoption has been increasing over time, especially noting a significant upward trend starting around 2016.
+**From the above bar chart, it’s clear that EV adoption has been increasing over time, especially noting a significant upward trend starting around 2016.
 The number of vehicles registered grows modestly up until that point and then begins to rise more rapidly from 2017 onwards.
-The year 2023 shows a particularly sharp increase in the number of registered EVs, with the bar for 2023 being the highest on the graph, indicating a peak in EV adoption.
+The year 2023 shows a particularly sharp increase in the number of registered EVs, with the bar for 2023 being the highest on the graph, indicating a peak in EV adoption.**

 ![image](https://github.com/user-attachments/assets/5c06b287-54e7-4b78-a12c-60e1e3a09850)
+**The above graph compares the number of electric vehicles registered in various cities within three counties: King, Snohomish, and Pierce.
+The horizontal bars represent cities, and their length corresponds to the number of vehicles registered, colour-coded by county**

 ![image](https://github.com/user-attachments/assets/511f4ed5-1226-4631-9378-a43d02f992a7)